-These were the questions we were asking ourselves as we looked to create a more holistic and robust fitness experience.
+These were the questions we were asking ourselves as we looked to create a more holistic and robust fitness experience for several of Life Time’s classes and training sessions.
 With an enhanced visual layer we could better coach and educate participants.
 At the same time we could operationally compliment instructor and trainer efforts, allowing them to focus more on the students and less on the technology and equipment.

-Quite simply this was about enhancing class and session experiences with real-time visual feedback and integrated tools.
-Instructors and trainers had to efficiently check in and manage participants and equipment.
-And once in session users should only need a glance to understand and react to key data points.
+Enhance class and session experiences with real-time visual feedback and integrated tools.
+Instructors and trainers need to efficiently check-in and manage participants and equipment.
+And once in session, users should only need a glance to understand and react to key data points.

 For the gauges I normalized the data points that someone is coached to, like heart rate, cadence or power, and took into account the environments in which the gauges would be used and displayed.
 This allowed me to create a simple system that leveraged icons and color as differentiators.
 With less attributes a user can be more focused on the data point and not distracted by peripheral changes.
 At the same time this is also more performant when a large group of real-time gauges are persent and constantly updating.

 With over 139 clubs and physical settings that range from brightly lit fitness floors to dim class and cycling studios there was plenty of display variability.
 Someone could be in the front or back of a room, or standing under or across from a suspended monitor while anywhere from 1 to 60 individuals could have data displayed at a given time.
 All of this had to be taken into account and tested.